Director of Gandhi Memorial Center

 In the summer of 1995 she produced and directed a music and dance drama, the “Moha-Mudgar,” based on Swami Shankaracharya’s 16-verse text for the occasion of the 125th Birth Anniversary of Mahatma Gandhi in cooperation with the Indian Embassy of Washington, D.C., and at which the First Lady, Mrs. Hillary Rodham Clinton spoke.
 It was held at the Kennedy Center in Washington, D.C. in July 1995.

-Srimati Kamala has authored six books: Mahatma Gandhi: An American Profile, Yours faithfully, M.K.
-Gandhi‚ Reflections on Still Waters, I Am an Absolute Monist, The Mystic Cross, and Frontiers of the Spirit.
+Srimati Kamala has authored seven books: Mahatma Gandhi: An American Profile, Yours Faithfully, M.K.
+Gandhi‚ Reflections on Still Waters, I Am an Absolute Monist, The Mystic Cross, Frontiers of the Spirit, and The Forest of Forever.

 Founder of Mahatma Gandhi Memorial Foundation and Gandhi Memorial Center